barongracias/InterPyApp/backend/docs/modules.rst

 Module Reference
 ================

-This page contains a reference for all modules, classes, and functions in the interpy_bg package.
+This page contains a reference for the core packages shipped in this repository.

 .. toctree::
    :maxdepth: 1

    interpy_bg
+   interpy_synth